jaeyunsung/RA_Autoantibodies_2023/README.md

 library(ggfortify)
 ```

-# Data used in this study
+# Description of data used in this study

+The 'data' directory contains the following input files for the analysis pipelines of this project:

 >all_quantile_df.csv

-The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.
+Quantile normalized autoantibody abundance data.

 >patient_info_table.csv

-The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.
+Clinical Disease Activity Index (CDAI) scores of RA patients.
+Of note, only CDAI scores above 0 (n = 56) are used to find correlations with autoantibody abundances.

 >quantile_for_CDAI_scatterplots.csv

-The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.
+Quantile normalized autoantibody abundance data for RA patients whose CDAI scores were above 0 (n = 56).

 >raw_92_samples.csv

-The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.
+Raw autoantibody abundance (RFU) data.

 # Description of scripts

-The 'scripts' directory contains several R scripts for running the analysis pipelines for this project.
+The 'scripts' directory contains several R scripts for running the analysis pipelines of this project.
 Each script calls local data from the 'data' directory.
 All results used to generate the main text's display items are automatically exported into the 'output' directory.

 The scripts found in this repository are the following: